shahyaranfaz/SHAYVERI/docs/ELO.md

 These ratings are from local multi-engine round-robin gauntlets analyzed with Ordo.
-They are pool-relative and anchored to fixed-strength `SF2850=2850` and `SF3000=3000`; they are not universal CCRL ratings.
+They are pool-relative and anchored to fixed-strength `SF2850=2850` and `SF3000=3000`.
+They are not universal CCRL ratings.

-Version labels now separate engine/source, evaluator, and network:
+Version labels now separate SHAYVERI source, evaluator, and network:

-- Engine release: `SHAYVERI v2.6`.
+- SHAYVERI source release: `SHAYVERI v2.6`.
 - NNUE evaluator: `NNUE`, using network `SHAYVERI2_5_0`.
 - Classical evaluator: `HCE-classical`, the handcrafted evaluation path with `UseNNUE=false`.

-The classical evaluator is not an engine version.
+`HCE-classical` is not a SHAYVERI version.

 ## Current Public Ratings